-The following tools will give you a complete picture of your website’s performance.
+The following tools to test WordPress performance will give you a complete picture of how well your website is running.
 You can use a single tool, or use them all in conjunction to cross-reference website data.

 1. Google PageSpeed Insights

 PageSpeed Insights is a brainchild of Google.
-This nifty web app measures your site’s performance across multiple devices, including desktop and mobile browsers.
+This nifty web app measures and test WordPress performance on your site across multiple devices, including desktop and mobile browsers.
 This is useful if your visitors are accessing your site from a variety of screen sizes and devices.